intel-lab-lkp/linux/Documentation/userspace-api/media/rc/rc-protos.rst

 (40ms) space between the normal and inverted values, and some IR receivers cannot decode this.

-There is a 5 bit address and a 8 bit command.
+There is a 5 bit address and an 8 bit command.
 In the scancode the address is in bits 8 to 12, and the command in bits 0 to 7.

 xmp (RC_PROTO_XMP)